lsst/df-ops/docs/index.rst

       Information for application administrators on Data Facilities support and how to engage.

-   .. grid-item-card:: USDF Applications and Databases
+   .. grid-item-card:: USDF Services
       :link: usdf-applications/index
       :link-type: doc

-      Learn about applications and databases deployed at the USDF Data Facility.
+      Learn about services deployed at the USDF Data Facility.

    .. grid-item-card:: About
       :link: about/index